- The Ultimate 2021 SH Guide To Tinder – Part 0: Super Basics

 SwipeHelper Insiders and Email Subscribers get this handy list of prompts so they can already pick some and prepare answers before starting the profile creating process, thus saving valuable time in that initial noob boost phase where every minute counts 😉

-Also restricted to Swipehelper Insiders (or buyers of the eBook), at least until the 2022 guide is out, the next part (and rest) of the series: Considerations
+Moving on to the next part (and rest) of the series: Considerations